U.S. to ease firearm export rules next month: sources

 The effort to streamline U.S. small arms export controls dates back to an Obama administration initiative begun in 2009 that was never translated into policy.

-The move here by President Donald Trump's administration may generate business for gun makers such as American Outdoor Brands Corp and Sturm Ruger & Co, while increasing the sale of deadly weapons abroad.
-A relaxing of rules could increase foreign gun sales by as much as 20%, the National Shooting Sports Foundation (NSSF) has estimated.
+The move here by President Donald Trump's administration may generate business for gun makers such as American Outdoor Brands Corp (AOBC.O) and Sturm Ruger & Co (RGR.N), while increasing the sale of deadly weapons abroad.
+A relaxing of rules could increase foreign gun sales by as much as 20%, the National Shooting Sports Foundation has estimated.

 Reuters first reported on the Trump administration's interest in the oversight shift in 2017 here The action is part of a broader Trump administration overhaul of weapons export policy here

-Reporting by Mike Stone and David Shepardson in Washington; Editing by Greg Mitchell and Peter Cooney
+Reporting by Mike Stone and David Shepardson in Washington; Editing by Greg Mitchell, Peter Cooney and Leslie Adler